haejinjo/ai-carbon-emissions-calculator/README.md

-# 🌎 AI Carbon Emissions Calculator
+# AI Carbon Emissions Calculator

-_Real-time carbon footprint estimates for your AI workloads — grounded in public data, reproducible math, and real infrastructure._
+_Real-time carbon footprint calculator for you and your business's AI workloads — grounded in public data, reproducible math, and real infrastructure._

----

-## 🧠 Why I Built This
+## Why I Built This

 The volume at which companies use AI is exploding — but we still have no idea what it *costs the planet* to run those models.
 This project started with a simple question: